tekknolagi/tekknolagi.github.com/_posts/2023-05-31-definite-assignment-analysis.md

 ```

 It's a little scary looking but it's very approachable *if you tackle it piece
 by piece*.
+I was put off by the formal-looking equations until writing this
-It's especially approachable if your `s` values are not entire
+post.
+It's more approachable if your `s` values are not entire statements but
-statements but instead much smaller chunks like Python bytecodes.
+instead much smaller chunks like Python bytecodes.

 We'll come back to the exact equations but for now we will just try to build an
 intuition with a bunch of code snippets.